wildforaging/site/docs/Plants/barbados-cherry.md

 ## How to Grow It
 Acerola can be propagated by seed, cutting, or other methods.
 It prefers dry, well-drained, sandy soil and full sun, and cannot endure temperatures lower than 30 °F/ -1 °C. Because of its shallow roots, it has very low tolerance to winds.
 Furthermore, a sufficient water supply is advantageous for good growth and maximum yields of large fruits.
 This is especially important during fruiting and flowering.
 The optimal growth conditions are reached at a mean temperature of 26 °C and 1200–1600 mm of rainfall annually.

+## Description
+Acerola is an evergreen shrub or small tree with spreading branches on a short trunk.
+It is usually 2–3 m (6.6–9.8 ft) tall, but sometimes reaches 6 m (20 ft) in height.
+The chromosome number is 2n = 40.

+### Bark
+The bark of young branches is green and sparsely covered with curly-haired trichomes, which fall off with age.
+The greyish to brownish bark is relatively smooth and covered with conspicuous cork pores when young.
+With age, it is thick and cracked.

+### Leaves
+The leaves are simple, ovate to elliptic-lanceolate in outline, 2–8 cm (0.79–3.15 in) long, 1–4 cm (0.39–1.57 in) wide, with an entire or undulating margin.
+They are attached oppositely on the stem on short petioles.
+The leaves have small hairs, which can irritate skin.

+### Flowers
+The flowering of the tree happens from April to November.
+Flowers are bisexual and 1–2 cm (0.39–0.79 in) in diameter.
+They have five pale to deep pink or red fringed petals, 10 stamens, and six to 10 glands on the calyx.
+The three to five flowers per inflorescence are sessile or short-peduncled axillary cymes.

+### Fruits and Seeds
+Three years after planting, trees start producing fruits.
+3–4 weeks after flowering, a number of bright red drupes 1–3 cm (0.39–1.18 in) in diameter with a mass of 3–5 g (0.11–0.18 oz) mature.
+The shell of the fruit is smooth and very thin.
+Its shelf life of 2–3 days at ambient temperature makes it highly perishable.
+Drupes are in pairs or groups of three, and each contains three triangular seeds.
+The drupes are juicy and high in vitamin C (300–4600 mg/100g) and other nutrients.
+They are divided into three obscure lobes and are usually acidic to subacidic, giving them a sour taste, but may be sweet if grown well.

 ![Barbados Cherry](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f5/Malpighia_glabra_blossom_and_unripe_fruits.jpg/1920px-Malpighia_glabra_blossom_and_unripe_fruits.jpg)